 The Union for Reform Judaism has launched an exciting new initiative to strengthen and connect our Reform communities across North America.
 Each

-special training, and ongoing advice from the gifted professionals of the Unionbut the strategies, programs and evaluations are the responsibility of the
+special training, and ongoing advice from the gifted professionals of the Union-but the strategies, programs and evaluations are the responsibility of the

 Community lay leadership.
 Each Community has three lay leaders: a Chair, a Vice-Chair for Presidents and a Vice-Chair for Community Building plus a staff

-These lay leaders, approximately 50 in number, took part in a training program, both online and in person.
+These lay leaders, approximately 75 in number, took part in a training program, both online and in person.
 The programs were planned, developed, and

-In this first phase of the program, our local Communities teams are being asked to undertake two major projects:
+Initially, our local Communities teams are being asked to undertake two major projects:

 We believe that the URJ Communities can have a profound and positive impact on our congregations and their members, and it is gratifying to see the